-Bookkepers are more experienced in handling records.Though bookkeeping can be done by nonprofessionals and even the inexperienced, this duty is best handled by a trained individual.
-This also avoids more errors in your record that can cost you penalties on filing documents in the future.
+Bookkeepers are more experienced in handling records.Though bookkeeping can be done by nonprofessionals and even the inexperienced, this duty is best handled by a trained individual.
+This also prevents more errors that can result in penalties on filing documents in the future.

-A new bookkeeper can offer a new perspective on running your business.
-Hiring a bookkeeper gives you an outside perspective on how you can manage your budget and run your business more efficiently.
-They can teach you different ways to cut costs, insights on spending, and other aspects.
+A new bookkeeper can offer a fresh perspective on your business.A bookkeeper can give you an outside perspective on how you can manage your budget and run your business more efficiently.
+They can teach you ways to cut costs, provide insight into your spending and more.

-- Hiring a bookkeeper gives you more time to focus on your business.
-You don't have to worry about organizing your own books of accounts.
-Hiring a bookkeeper gives you more time to focus on the core activities of your business.
+- Hiring a bookkeeper gives you more time to focus on your business.When you don't have to worry about organizing your own books, you can spend more time and effort on the core activities of your business.

 Cons of hiring a bookkeeper

-Hiring an outside bookkeeper means a higher risk of exposing your data.Your bookkeeper has access to sensitive bank data such as account numbers and online banking passcodes.
-If not properly monitored, this might cause data breach which can affect your business.
+Hiring an outside bookkeeper means a higher risk of exposing your data.Your bookkeeper has access to sensitive bank data, such as account numbers and online banking passwords.

 What should a business owner look for when hiring a bookkeeper?